Splash Page vs. Landing Page – What’s the Difference [UPDATE 2023]

 Splash page features

-The features of a splash page depend heavily on the purpose behind creating it.
-There is no generic splash page template.
-Even when you search for splash page examples, you may come to the conclusion that the various splash pages you have seen don’t have much in common.
+The features of a website splash page depend heavily on the purpose behind creating it.
+Even when you search for splash page examples, you may come to the conclusion that the various splash pages you have seen don't have much in common.
+And if you wish to create a splash page using one of landing page templates, it's necessary to adjust a template to your own needs.

 When creating a splash page, you can include one or more of the features such as: